 So, you’re interested in Japanese monster movies, eh?
 Then you’ve come to the right place.
 This guide will hopefully help you in your quest to explore the genre and find some of these great but mostly misunderstood gems.
 There’s just something fun about Japanese giant monster films.
 Is it the suitmation factor or the great scale model work?
 One thing’s for sure, you either love ‘em or you hate ‘em.
 I love ‘em, which is why I decided to put together a list of some of my favorites.
 You might love some after checking them out.

-The list I’ve compiled is mainly comprised of films that are easily available on region 1 encoded DVDs via online video rental sites such as Netflix, as well as retail sites like Amazon.com.
+The list I’ve compiled is mainly comprised of films that are easily available on region A Blu-rays and region 1 encoded DVDs via online video rental sites such as Netflix, as well as retail sites like Amazon.com.
 There are a couple I’ve included that aren’t, but you may be able to track down a copy somewhere such as eBay or perhaps Sell.com.

 Atragon (a.k.a.
 Undersea Battleship - Toho Studios, 1963)

 It’s surface dwellers vs. the Mu Empire, a lost civilization that sank beneath the sea in this exciting film.
 The super sub, Gotengo (dubbed Atragon in the U.S. version), goes head to head with the giant serpent-like Chinese style dragon Manda, who is worshipped as a god by the lost continent.

 Based on a series of Jules Verne-inspired adventure novels for kids by Shunrō Oshikawa, Atragon features the always entertaining collaborative efforts of director Ishirō Honda and Eiji Tsuburaya, director of effects.